Conventional or Sumo Deadlift?

 - Open Toed – One easy way to see the natural positioning your hips is to just stand and find out if you externally rotate (duck footed).
 Literally just stand upright in your normal position as if you were talking to someone.
 Take notice of your feet.
-If your toes point outward, you likely have naturally externally rotating hips/femur.
-If they point straight ahead, you are a bit more neutral.
-If they are pigeon toed, you likely have internally rotating.
-Again, likely.
-This is an oversimplification but the sumo stance will feel very natural to you.
+If your toes point outward in a significant way, you likely have naturally externally rotating hips/femur, in which case a toes-out sumo stance will feel very natural to you.
 If you try and force a conventional set-up, you may find that you have less drive off the ground because your feet are not in their natural position.

-- Long Legs, Short Arms (short torso) – If you have a very small torso you should absolutely be in the sumo stance.
-I cannot say this more definitively.
-It is much easier to get into a sumo stance if your arms are short.
-You will be able to maintain the proper torso to hip angle in this position.
+- Long Legs, Short Arms (short torso) – If you have a very small torso you should absolutely consider the sumo stance, since you will likely be able to maintain the proper torso to hip angle in this position.
 Remember, the more parallel your chest to the floor the more shear force put on the lumbar spine.
 Folks with long legs who force the conventional will see a rounding of the spine at a higher rate.
 Also, by making yourself shorter in a wider stance, it offsets your short little T-rex arms having to reach down and put your back in a compromising position.

-- Adductors – The adductors are a largely under-trained muscle group and the sumo strengthens them quite well.
+- Adductors (Groin / Inner hamstrings) – The adductors are a largely under-trained muscle group and the sumo strengthens them quite well.

-- Less Shear Force/Less Injury Risk – The more upright positioning of the torso creates less shear force on the lumbar spine, typically making it a safer lift.
+- Less Shear Force and Less Injury Risk – The more upright positioning of the torso creates less shear force on the lumbar spine, typically making it a safer lift.
 This also means it won’t beat up your lower back as much.
 I consider this to be personally indisputable.

 - Irritating on the Hips – Over time, this wide stance can cause hip irritation if performed for too long without a break.

-- Less Range of Motion – Because of the shorter bar travel distance, it makes it a poor choice for muscle growth than its conventional cousin (but still one of the top muscle builders overall).
-However, less range of motion does present less possibilities of injury risk.
+- Less Range of Motion – Because of the shorter bar travel distance, it makes it a less optimal choice for muscle growth than its conventional cousin (but still one of the top muscle builders overall).
+However, less range of motion always presents less possibilities of injury risk.